cofactoryai/textbase/examples/sentiment-analysis/main.md

 ### Dynamic Input Variable

 To increase flexibility and utility, a dynamic input variable has been introduced.
-Users can now specify an input variable, such as "Medical advisor," which instructs the chatbot to adopt a persona or context-specific behavior.
+Users can now specify an input variable, such as "legal advisor," which instructs the chatbot to adopt a persona or context-specific behavior.
 This innovative feature enables the chatbots to transcend their original templated structure, making them versatile tools adaptable to a multitude of domains.

 ## Impact